Using the Vulnerability Dashboard

 This widget shows the number of assets and vulnerabilities based on the service level agreements (SLA).

-To view vulnerabilities as per the service level agreements, use the Vulnerabilities toggle button.
+To view vulnerabilities as per the service level agreements, click Vulnerabilities.
 Using this data, you can plan remediation steps based on your organizational standards.

 If assets or vulnerabilities are approaching an SLA level, they appear in Approaching SLA.
 Assets with a severity level other than Critical appear in Exceeding SLA (Other).
 Assets or vulnerabilities that have reached a critical severity appear in the Exceeding SLA (Critical) graph.